-Isabel is pursuing a double major in Human Biology & Society and International Development Studies.
+Isabel is pursuing a major in International Development Studies.
 Her interest in travel grew at a young age and evolved in high school through the Peace & Justice club.
 This student organization centered around specific social justice issues that were then presented to the entire student body through guest speakers, student presentations, and artistic interpretation.
 Isabel was a minister of the club, as well as president of the Fair Trade club (achieving the status of a Fair Trade school), and traveled to Haiti her senior year to work with several grassroots organizations in Port-au-Prince.
 Her interest in global development continues at UCLA through Global Development Lab, Students Supporting Haiti Solidarity, and a fellowship with Fair Trade Campaigns.
 She wants to pursue a career in global health and development, utilizing her mediocre Spanish and continuing to travel and learn more about the world.

 Erin is originally from Southern California.
 Her passion in international development began in high school after volunteer trips to Costa Rica and Tanzania through a Global Leadership organization.
 Her time working at schools in those communities facilitated her interest in continuing to expand her global perspective and learn more about the development field.
 At UCLA, Erin is a third year student double majoring in International Development Studies and Political Science.
 Additionally, Erin has interned at The Samburu Project, a nonprofit dedicated to delivering access to clean water in the Samburu region of Kenya.
 Following UCLA, Erin hopes to attend law school and pursue a career in the social impact field.